 Before diving into how long kratom lingers in a person’s system, it’s important to know precisely how kratom works.
 Many people in the U.S. market misunderstand what kratom is or simply don’t know enough about it.

 Mitragynine is the primary active alkaloid in the plant responsible for its effects.
 That said, the herbal drug is often promoted in the U.S. as a legal psychoactive substance.
-Mitragynine incites opioid-like activity in the brain, diminishing pain response.
-When the active compounds of the herb reach the brain, they alter mood and anxiety.
-These compounds have been proven to induce a euphoric effect similar to that of opium or heroin.
+When the active compounds of the herb reach the brain, they alter mood and stress.

 Since research on kratom and its effects are still inconclusive, the Kratom half-life hasn't been thoroughly debunked yet.
 However, based on the study published so far, it's believed that the primary alkaloid found in kratom, mitragynine, possesses a half-life of around 23.24 hours.

 That said, it would take around a whole day for the body to eliminate 50% of the kratom.
 Based on this half-life information, it would take over five days for the drug to be entirely eliminated from the system.

 Based on the latest research, the fastest half-life of kratom alkaloids could be over two hours, putting total elimination at around a half day.
 However, on the lower end of the spectrum, it could take several days (9) for all kratom to be eliminated from a person's body.

 Evidence infers that someone who uses kratom less frequently or takes smaller serving sizes eliminates the substance more quickly than long-term or sustained users.

 What Influences How Long Kratom Stays in Your System?

 Like any substance, a few variables determine or influence how long kratom stays in your system.
 Some of the factors that determine the duration time of the drug in your body include: